AlexOsokin97/Titanic_casuality_proj/README.md

 * **Was the survival of some Titanic's passengers a mere coincidence?
 Or there were certain conditions that had major role in deciding the passanger's fate?**
 * **Used over 1000 samples of Titanic passanger's information**
 * **Cleaned the original datasets and created new ones and applied them in data analysis and model training**
-* **Built models using Logistic Regression, SVM, RandomForest Classifier and K-NN algorithms to predict if a passanger Survived/Died and  compared their preformance and used the best one to fill the missing "Survived" values**
+* **Built models using  SVM, RandomForest Classifier, XGBoost and GradientBoosting algorithms to predict if a passanger Survived/Died and compared their preformance**
 * **Created complex graphs and plots which described and showed cleary the correlation between the passanger's info and his/hers chance of survival**

 ## File Description: